xocite/plktio/src/posts/2019/11-November/2019-11-08-iptables-rules-for-lxd.md

 ---
 I recently had a lot of difficultly working out how to get ufw (the uncomplicated firewall) to work with LXD Linux containers.

-Because of all the abstraction taking place, I decided to revisit some of my old iptables configs and amend them to work with LXD.
+Because of all the issues and me not having a lot of time to dig deep into the tool, I decided to revisit some of my old iptables configs and amend them to work with LXD.

 # Some disclaimers
 I do want to note that these rules work for me but are not really any guarantee against being attacked, hacked, monitored, MITMed, or <insert-bad-thing-here>.
 For me they act as reasonable defense against basic attacks.
 For a really important web facing box I'd recommend placing a CDN in front of it and routing traffic through the CDN or alternatively using something like Argo Tunnel and only allowing connections through Argo.